Independence numbers of Johnson-type graphs: Abstract

 \section{Abstract}

-We consider a family of distance graphs in $\mathbb{R}^n$ and find its independent numbers in some cases.
+We consider a family of distance graphs in $\mathbb{R}^n$ and find its independence numbers in some cases.

-Define graph $J_{\pm}(n,k,t)$ in the following way: the vertex set consists of all vectors from $\{-1,0,1\}^n$ with $k$ nonzero coordinates; edges connect the pairs of vertices with scalar product $t$.
-We find the independence number of $J_{\pm}(n,k,t)$ for $n > n_0 (k,t)$ in the cases $t = 0$ and $t = -1$; these cases for $k = 3$ are solved completely.
-Also the independence number is found for negative odd $t$ and $n > n_0 (k,t)$.
+Define the graph $J_{\pm}(n,k,t)$ in the following way: the vertex set consists of all vectors from $\{-1,0,1\}^n$ with exactly $k$ nonzero coordinates; edges connect the pairs of vertices with scalar product $t$.
+We find the independence number of $J_{\pm}(n,k,t)$ for an odd negative $t$ and $n > n_0 (k,t)$.